 (x) Services provided by those in the medical community including, but not limited to, doctors, physicians, psychologists, nurses, veterinarians, and those with specific license to administer treatments for the health and well-being of people or animals.

-(y) Artists, performers, photographers, graphic designers, website design, and speakers.
+(y) Artists, musicians, performers, photographers, videographers, graphic designers, website designers, and speakers.

 (z) Sponsorship agreements for University events or facilities.